-Since the Cranfield conference in 1994 ("MT Ten Years On"), the first author has tried to propose a more exact classification.
-First, a distinction was made [12] between two aspects of the analysis of MT systems: their linguistic architecture and their computational architecture.
-The need to consider a third aspect, their operational architecture, was also recognized.
+Since the Cranfield conference in 1994 ("MT Ten Years On," meaning ten years after the first conference in 1984), the first author has tried to propose a more exact classification.
+First, a distinction was made [50] between two aspects of the analysis of MT systems: their linguistic architecture and their computational architecture.
+The need to consider a third aspect, their operational architecture, was then recognized.